 School minibuses can only be driven by suitably qualified staff who have a driving licence appropriate for the vehicle, usually D1 (or D) PCV entitlement and have completed a minibus course.
-A Section 19 Permit of the Transport Act 1985 can be applied for if driving not for hire or reward.
+A Section 19 Permit of the Transport Act 1985 can be applied for per vehicle if driving not for hire or reward.

-The Head teacher is responsible, in conjunction with the driver, for ensuring that vehicles kept or hired by the school are operated in accordance with the law (MOT, servicing, vehicle checks and insurance).
+The Head teacher is responsible, in conjunction with the driver, for ensuring that vehicles kept or hired by the school are operated in accordance with the law, MOT, servicing, vehicle safety checks carried out at appropriate intervals between 8 and 13 weeks (depending on the age of the vehicle) and insurance.